-- -Show how its conceptions of disability could be read as reflecting or resisting American Imperialism (that the American way is "the" right and normal way). - -A topic to be developed in consultation with me.
+-Show how its conceptions of disability could be read as reflecting or resisting American Imperialism (that the American way is "the" way, or the right and normal way).

+-Use Keywords in order to pursue an essay topic to be developed in consultation with me.